 His musical adaptation of A Christmas Carol has been staged in several states and Canada.
 Using intricate musical arrangements of period Victorian carols (arrangements by Anna Lackaff), it is a very faithful adaptation to Dickens, and is available for licensing.
 His rock musical adaptation of Moliere's Scapin, written with composer Haddon Kime, is also available for licensing.
 The Snow Queen, co-written with Haddon Kime and Kirsten Brandt, was called "A Fairy Tale That Rocks" by The New York Times in July, 2014, and will soon make its way around the world.

-His work has also been seen at the Kennedy Center, Arena Stage, Arizona Theatre Company, New York City's Town Hall, Opera Boston, Wellfleet Harbor Actors Theater, The Actors Shakespeare Project, Actors Express, The Gloucester Stage Company, Porthouse Theater, The Berkshire Theatre Festival, Dads Garage Theatre, and The New Amsterdam Theatre Company, among others.
+His work has also been seen at the Kennedy Center, Arena Stage, Arizona Theatre Company, New York City's Town Hall, Opera Boston, Wellfleet Harbor Actors Theater, The Actors Shakespeare Project, Actors Express, The Gloucester Stage Company, Porthouse Theater, The Berkshire Theatre Festival, Dads Garage Theatre, The New Amsterdam Theatre Company, and the Atlanta Lyric Theatre, among others.
 He has co-produced with many of America's leading theaters, including The Cleveland Playhouse, Trinity Repertory Company, Alliance Theatre, Asolo Repertory Theatre, A Contemporary Theatre and the Arizona Theatre Company.
 He was the Founding Artistic Director of the off-Broadway Stillwater Theatre Company in New York, and also served as the Artistic Director of The Players Guild in Canton, Ohio for four seasons.

 Rick is currently the Chair of the Department of Theatre and Performance Studies at Kennesaw State University in Metro Atlanta.
 In his career in education he previously served as the Interim Co-Director of the Theatre Program at Fordham University's College at Lincoln Center, where he was an Assistant Professor of Acting and Directing for four years.
 He has also taught and/or guest directed at the following institutions: Yale University, Brandeis University, Boston University, The University of Akron, Fairleigh Dickinson University, and The City University of New York.